310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Shinobu %}
 Yes, yes!
-I am excited already~
+I'm excited already~

 I was really jealous that the second years get to go on a school trip soon, when us first years still have to wait a whole year before our own, you know~
 {% endbubble %}